 Bobs and Crow Lakes, Ontario, Canada

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Bobs and Crow Lakes.
+Welcome to the ultimate guide to Bobs and Crow Lakes!
+Article topics include:

 A perfect destination to savor the character of the Rideau Lake District is Bobs and Crow Lakes.
 Located 50 miles north of Kingston, Ontario, the two lakes function as water storage for the popular Rideau Canal system.
 But Bobs and Crow lakes have their own identity separate from the well-known waterway.
 The two lakes, joined by a short channel, have been a preferred ‘cottage country’ destination for generations of seasonal visitors.
 The lakes host many private cottages and camps along their miles of rocky shoreline, but they are distant enough from neighbors to keep their scenic north woods atmosphere, replete with a variety of birds and mammals.
 Bobs Lake in particular is dotted with small uninhabited islands, and both contain myriad bays, coves and wetlands along the margins that offer a wealth of fishing opportunities.
 The Rideau Canal system is the destination of boaters who want to travel for miles; Bobs and Crow Lake attracts those who want to stay awhile and enjoy the solitude.